gongyuz/CarND_term1_P1/writeup_template.md

 A possible improvement would be to ...

-Another potential improvement could be to ...
+another potential improvement could be to ...